Masco Co. (NYSE:MAS) CEO Sells $2,662,881.12 in Stock

 Masco Co.
-(NYSE:MAS) CEO Keith J. Allman sold 43,884 shares of the business’s stock in a transaction on Wednesday, February 9th.
-The shares were sold at an average price of $60.68, for a total transaction of $2,662,881.12.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+(NYSE:MAS) CEO Keith J. Allman sold 43,884 shares of the stock in a transaction dated Wednesday, February 9th.
+The stock was sold at an average price of $60.68, for a total transaction of $2,662,881.12.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.

-Masco (NYSE:MAS) last released its quarterly earnings data on Tuesday, February 8th.
-The construction company reported $0.67 earnings per share for the quarter, missing the consensus estimate of $0.69 by ($0.02).
-The firm had revenue of $2.02 billion for the quarter, compared to analyst estimates of $1.95 billion.
-Masco had a return on equity of 480.10% and a net margin of 5.76%.
+Masco (NYSE:MAS) last released its earnings results on Monday, February 7th.
+The construction company reported $0.67 EPS for the quarter, missing the consensus estimate of $0.69 by ($0.02).
+Masco had a net margin of 5.76% and a return on equity of 480.10%.
+The business had revenue of $2.02 billion for the quarter, compared to analyst estimates of $1.95 billion.
+During the same period in the prior year, the company earned $0.75 earnings per share.
 The firm’s revenue for the quarter was up 8.7% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.75 earnings per share.
-Equities research analysts forecast that Masco Co. will post 3.74 EPS for the current fiscal year.
+As a group, sell-side analysts expect that Masco Co. will post 3.74 earnings per share for the current year.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Massachusetts Financial Services Co.
-MA increased its stake in shares of Masco by 3.0% during the 4th quarter.
-Massachusetts Financial Services Co.
-MA now owns 21,229,307 shares of the construction company’s stock worth $1,490,722,000 after purchasing an additional 615,687 shares during the last quarter.
-Pictet Asset Management SA increased its stake in shares of Masco by 6.1% during the 4th quarter.
-Pictet Asset Management SA now owns 5,453,874 shares of the construction company’s stock worth $382,971,000 after purchasing an additional 315,343 shares during the last quarter.
-Geode Capital Management LLC grew its stake in Masco by 0.5% in the 2nd quarter.
-Geode Capital Management LLC now owns 4,319,542 shares of the construction company’s stock valued at $253,724,000 after buying an additional 19,589 shares during the last quarter.
-AustralianSuper Pty Ltd grew its stake in Masco by 29.7% in the 4th quarter.
-AustralianSuper Pty Ltd now owns 3,994,603 shares of the construction company’s stock valued at $280,461,000 after buying an additional 915,605 shares during the last quarter.
-Finally, Boston Partners grew its stake in Masco by 3.2% in the 3rd quarter.
-Boston Partners now owns 3,318,175 shares of the construction company’s stock valued at $184,340,000 after buying an additional 102,311 shares during the last quarter.
-Institutional investors own 91.44% of the company’s stock.
+Several research analysts have commented on the stock.
+Truist Financial upped their target price on shares of Masco from $75.00 to $80.00 and gave the stock a “buy” rating in a research report on Wednesday, January 5th.
+TheStreet upgraded shares of Masco from a “c+” rating to a “b” rating in a research report on Wednesday, October 27th.
+Loop Capital upped their target price on shares of Masco from $60.00 to $67.00 and gave the stock a “hold” rating in a research report on Thursday, October 28th.
+UBS Group assumed coverage on shares of Masco in a research report on Wednesday, January 19th.
+They issued a “buy” rating and a $86.00 target price for the company.
+Finally, Robert W. Baird upped their target price on shares of Masco from $78.00 to $82.00 and gave the stock an “outperform” rating in a research report on Thursday, October 28th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and ten have issued a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $74.00.

-MAS has been the topic of several research reports.
-TheStreet raised shares of Masco from a “c+” rating to a “b” rating in a research report on Wednesday, October 27th.
-KeyCorp cut their price objective on shares of Masco from $79.00 to $72.00 and set an “overweight” rating on the stock in a research report on Wednesday.
-UBS Group initiated coverage on shares of Masco in a research report on Wednesday, January 19th.
-They issued a “buy” rating and a $86.00 price objective on the stock.
-Robert W. Baird boosted their price objective on shares of Masco from $78.00 to $82.00 and gave the company an “outperform” rating in a research report on Thursday, October 28th.
-Finally, Loop Capital boosted their price objective on shares of Masco from $60.00 to $67.00 and gave the company a “hold” rating in a research report on Thursday, October 28th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and eleven have given a buy rating to the company’s stock.
-According to data from MarketBeat, Masco currently has a consensus rating of “Buy” and a consensus target price of $74.08.
+A number of hedge funds have recently added to or reduced their stakes in MAS.
+Carnegie Capital Asset Management LLC lifted its position in shares of Masco by 26.6% in the 3rd quarter.
+Carnegie Capital Asset Management LLC now owns 92,883 shares of the construction company’s stock valued at $5,161,000 after acquiring an additional 19,517 shares in the last quarter.
+Metropolitan Life Insurance Co NY lifted its position in shares of Masco by 117,911.5% in the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 30,683 shares of the construction company’s stock valued at $1,808,000 after acquiring an additional 30,657 shares in the last quarter.
+Machina Capital S.A.S. purchased a new stake in shares of Masco in the 2nd quarter valued at approximately $267,000.
+First Hawaiian Bank lifted its position in shares of Masco by 26.1% in the 3rd quarter.
+First Hawaiian Bank now owns 27,864 shares of the construction company’s stock valued at $1,548,000 after acquiring an additional 5,764 shares in the last quarter.
+Finally, DekaBank Deutsche Girozentrale lifted its position in shares of Masco by 66.1% in the 3rd quarter.
+DekaBank Deutsche Girozentrale now owns 1,267,466 shares of the construction company’s stock valued at $70,506,000 after acquiring an additional 504,445 shares in the last quarter.
+91.44% of the stock is owned by institutional investors and hedge funds.

 Masco Corp. engages in the design, manufacture, marketing, and distribution of branded home improvement and building products.
 It operates through the following business segments: Plumbing Products and Decorative Architectural Products.
 The Plumbing Products segment includes faucets, plumbing fittings and valves, showerheads and hand showers, bathtubs and shower enclosures, toilets, spas, and exercise pools.